A random copositive matrix is completely positive with positive probability: Preliminaries

-\begin{remark} It turns out that the set $\Lf_\cQ$ is crucial to estimate the size of $\cop_n$, since sections of both cones with a suitable hyperplane are dual to each other in the so-called \begin{color}{black} differential metric \cite[Section 5]{Ble06}, originally called an apolar inner product (see \cite[p.\ 11]{Rez82} for a historical account).\end{color} To get the needed lower bound on the size of $\Lf_\cQ$ we compare it to $\nn_\cQ$ for which the lower bound is obtained by a version of the reverse Blaschke-Santal\'o inequality in the differential metric together with a self-duality of $\nn_\cQ$. \end{remark}

-We will estimate the gap between the cones of forms by estimating the volumes of compact sections obtained by intersecting each with a suitably chosen affine hyperplane $\cL\subset \RR[\x]_4.$ Let $S^{n-1}$ be the unit sphere in $\RR^n$ and $\sigma$ the rotation invariant probability measure on $S^{n-1}$.
+where $\Lf_{\cQ}$ is as in \eqref{linear-forms-projections}.
+We will estimate the gap between these cones of forms by estimating the volumes of compact sections obtained by intersecting each with a suitably chosen affine hyperplane.
+Let $S^{n-1}$ be the unit sphere in $\RR^n$ and $\sigma$ the rotation invariant probability measure on $S^{n-1}$.
 The natural $L^2$ inner product (resp.\ $L^2$ norm) on $\RR[\x]_4$ is given by

 \begin{remark} The projection $\pr_\cQ$, defined by \eqref{proj-Q}, is the orthogonal projection onto $\cQ$ w.r.t.\ the $L^2$ inner product.
 This follows by noticing that $\int_{S^{n-1}}x_{k_1}\cdots x_{k_8}\dd\sigma$, where $k_1,\ldots,k_8\in \{1,\ldots,n\}$, is zero if there is $j\in \{1,\ldots,n\}$ which appears an odd number of times among the indices $k_1,\ldots,k_8$ \cite[Lemma 8]{Bar02}. \end{remark}